Nandini1199/Fingerprint-door-unlocking/README.md

 7. Else if the input does not match the template fingerprint, the door does not open and a message is displayed ‘Unauthorized access ’.

 PROGRESS:
-a)I have done all the research work required for this project. b)I couldn't work much on this last week as I went out of station. c)I have ordered fingerprint sensor which will come by monday.
-After which I will complete my hardware assembling. d)I have started writing the code.
+a)I have completed the project.
+The change that I made in my plan was to use serial monitor instead of the LCD display.

 PLAN:
 Firstly, I am  trying to make a basic code which will save the fingerprint as template and then check for the access evertim by comparing with the template.